"For Mary and for Dave"

 Carer’s Allowance can affect the other benefits that you and the person you care for get.
 You have to pay tax on it if your income is over the Personal Allowance.

-How you’re paid
+How you are paid

 You can choose to be paid weekly in advance or every 4 weeks.